-Rule 3.4: Requests for Relief from Investigative Subpoenas and Other Process.
+Rule 3.5: Requests for Relief from Investigative Subpoenas and Other Process.

 An individual in receipt of a pre-referral subpoena, order, or warrant may move the military judge to modify or quash the process on the grounds that compliance is unreasonable, oppressive, or prohibited by law.
 Requests for relief from investigative subpoenas and other process, and responses thereto, must be served on government counsel, the Chief Circuit Judge of the circuit that issued the process, and the Chief Trial Judge.
+Investigative Subpoenas shall identify government counsel as the point of contact for the recipient to submit a request for relief.

-Rule 3.5: Proceedings and Records.
+Rule 3.6: Proceedings and Records.

 Proceedings related to requests for investigative subpoenas and warrants/orders for wire or electronic communications will ordinarily be conducted by the military judge ex parte and in camera, without a hearing.
 Counsel for the Government must be involved in all communications and is responsible for maintaining all applications and resulting orders and forwarding them to the appropriate convening authority.
 In rare circumstances, the military judge may, within his or her discretion, hold a hearing related to requests for investigative subpoenas and warrants/orders for wire or electronic communications.